Common use of Provision for Generation Compensation Clause in Contracts

 Samples: Power Purchase Agreement, Power Purchase Agreement, Power Purchase Agreement

 Provision for Generation Compensation.
-If the Project is ready but the necessary power evacuation/transmission infrastructure is not ready, leading to offtake constraint a.
-The normative CUF of 19% (nineteen per cent) or committed CUF, whichever is lower, for the period of grid unavailability, shall be taken for the purpose of calculation of generation loss.
-Corresponding to this generation loss, the excess generation by the SPD in the succeeding 3 (three) Contract Years, shall be procured by the Buying Entity at the PSA tariff so as to offset this loss.
-However, it is clarified that if the project is ready for commissioning prior to the Scheduled Commissioning Date, but the offtake is constrained because of inadequate/incomplete power evacuation infrastructure, no compensation shall be permissible.
+If the plant is ready but the necessary power evacuation/ transmission infrastructure beyond Delivery Point is not ready, leading to offtake constraint a) The normative CUF of 19% (nineteen per cent) or committed Declared CUF, whichever is lower, for the period of grid unavailability beyond Delivery Point, shall be taken for the purpose of calculation of generation loss.
+Corresponding to this generation loss, the excess generation by the Sucessful Bidder in the succeeding 3 (three) Contract Years, shall be procured by GUVNL TPL-D at the tariff as per clause 5.2 of this PPA tariff so as to offset this loss. b) If the transmission delay is directly attributable to the organization building the transmission network and some penalty is imposed on him, then a part of that penalty may be utilized by GUVNL TPL for compensating the generation loss.
+However, it is clarified that if the plant is ready before SCOD, but the offtake is constrained because of inadequate/ incomplete power evacuation infrastructure beyond Delivery Point, no compensation shall be permissible.

 Appears in 1 contract